holoviz/datashader/docs/getting_started/index.rst

 Getting Started
 ***************

-This 'Getting Started' guide aims to get you using Project productively as quickly as possible.
+This 'Getting Started' guide aims to get you using Datashader productively as quickly as possible.

 Detailed documentation is contained in the `User Guide
 <../user_guide/index.html>`_; we link to the user guide from the
 appropriate sections of this guide.

-To see what can be done with Project, see our `Gallery
+To see examples of what can be done with Datashader, see `Topics <../topics/index.html>`_.
-<../gallery/index.html>`_ of interesting examples.

-We recommend you proceed through the following in order; it should take around 1 hour in total.
+We recommend you proceed through the following in order; it should take around ? hour in total.

 * `Introduction <Introduction.html>`_
-   What is Project?
+   What is TODO

-* `Installation <Installation.html>`_
+* `Pipeline <Pipeline.html>`_
-   Install Project to run through this guide interactively.

-* `Tabular Datasets <Tabular_Datasets.html>`_
-   Introduction to working with tabular data.
+   Something TODO.

-* Etc...
+* `Interactivity <Interactivity.html>`_
+   More TODO.

 .. toctree::